iliapopov17/iliapopov17.github.io/_pages/about.md

 ---

 Welcome!
 I'm a medical graduate with retraining in bioinformatics.<br>
-My passion for microbiology, especially intestinal microbiology, sparked during my 2nd year of university, leading me to specialize in bioinformatics.<br>
+My passion for microbiology, sparked during my 2nd year of university, leading me to specialize in bioinformatics.<br>

 🧑🏻‍🔬 In my final year of medical school, I [interned in Indonesia](https://github.com/iliapopov17/PNMIM), studying gut microbiota in stunted and normal children, with published [results](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0299349).<br>